BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

-There are many races within Middle-earth that utilise the devastating power of a Siege Engine.
+﻿There are many races within Middle-earth that utilise the devastating power of a Siege Engine.
 From the mighty Battlecry Trebuchets used by the defenders of Minas Tirith at the battle of the Pelennor, to the ballistae brought by the army of the Iron Hills to wage war upon the fields of Erebor.
 Whatever form they take, Siege Engines provide an obvious threat to an enemy force.
 Here we present the rules for using siege engines in your games.

 A **Siege Engine** has a profile in the same way that Warrior, Hero and Monster models do.
 Understandably, some of the values on an ordinary profile are simply not relevant to a big, inanimate hunk of metal and wood, and this is reflected in the smaller number of characteristics on a Siege Engine's profile.